List of Scream Queens characters: Green Meanie

 The Green Meanie (stunt performed by Riley Schmidt) is the main antagonist of Season 2.
 The costume consists of green clothing and a monstrous horned mask.

-The Green Meanie is described by some kids in an old legend to be a swamp monster that resided in the toxic swamp near the C.U.R.E.
+The Green Meanie is historically described by some kids in an old legend to be a swamp monster that resided in the toxic swamp near the C.U.R.E.
 Institute Hospital.

 The Green Meanie killer wears the costume worn by Dr. Mike on the night of October 31, 1985 where he and Nurse Thomas dumped a patient's body in the toxic swamp so they could not miss out on the Halloween party that was occurring upstairs.
 However, the patient's wife, Jane, orchestrated a Halloween massacre which occurred a year later, in 1986.
 She sent her brother (who later died in a car accident years later) to the hospital to kill everyone, including Dr. Mike and Nurse Thomas.

 30 years later, the Green Meanie sneaks into the C.U.R.E.
 Institute Hospital and mostly kills people during the graveyard shift.
 The killer murders Catherine Hobart by decapitating her and then kills Tyler by burning his eyes with a laser (which was intended to be used to get rid of his warts) and slitting his throat during the surgery.
 He also attacks Cathy Munsch.
 However, she manages to defeat the killer and before she can take off the mask, the Green Meanie is scared away by the presence of Chanel #3 and Cassidy Cascade.
 The Green Meanie also kills Chad's friend Randal by slashing his chest and killing him (off-screen) and later the new cured patient Sheila by decapitating her with a machete and also injuries Chamberlain but does not hurt Zayday at all.
 Then not long after kills Chad Radwell by slashing his throat and hiding his body at the church which later falls down in front of Chanel at their wedding.
 Afterwards the Green Meanie later attacks Denise, however she is able to beat the killer and tries to shoot him but the killer escapes and later the Green Meanie stabs Chanel #5 in the back and when Denise comes to help the killer throws punch on her and electrocutes her with a defibrillator which kills her.